Career Risks: How Do You Make the Leap?

 5. Last but not least, go inside!

-We’re so trained to go instead our heads and reason things out but with big changes, I’ve found the biggest key is to go inside your heart and body and check that they are aligned and ready for this change.
+We’re so trained to go inside our heads and reason things out but with big changes, I’ve found the biggest key is to go inside your heart and body and check that they are aligned and ready for this change.
 Often your head will tell you it’s a good choice, but you’ll find you have a heavy heart or a bit of a stomachache whenever you think too long about it.
 Don’t just push past these warning signs.
 It might just mean you need to do more planning, but it might also be an indicator that now is not your moment.

 I’ve had clients who had great offers, ones they felt they should be excited about but just weren’t.
 Listening to your internal “gut sense” is key to having truly aligned decisions.
 Just because you are aligned doesn’t mean it’s guaranteed to be a success, but the odds of a successful leap are much lower if there are parts of you still not yet on board.